BrishtiDey/Scrap_data/README.md

-# Scrap_data :- Generating CSV file dynamically
+# Scrap_data :-

+Using this code you can Generate CSV files dynamically.